-Notes: Costs refer to a one-month application of the different schemes.
-Workers entitled to Wage Supplementation Schemes are individuals with positive employment income, working in sectors subject to the shutdown and not in the public sector.
-Workers entitled to a lump sum transfer ($600 \in$) are individuals with positive self-employment income, working in sectors subject to the shutdown and not receiving employment income.
-Workers entitled to the lower lump sum transfer ($100 \in$) are 50% of the individuals with positive employment income, working in sectors not subject to the lockdown (randomly selected and arbitrarily assumed).
+Notes: Entitled to Wage Supplementation Schemes are individuals with positive employment income, working in sectors subject to the shutdown and not in the public sector.
+Entitled to Lump sum transfer (600) are individuals with positive self-employment income, working in sectors subject to the shutdown and not receiving employment income.
+Entitled to Lump sum transfer (100) are 50% (randomly selected) of individuals with positive employment income, working in sectors not subject to the lockdown.
 Source: EUROMOD I2.0+

-Overall, a one-month shutdown imposed by the government would imply a loss of original income of around 20 billion euros, representing 1.1% of annual GDP and around 33% of observed original income before the shutdown.
-With such a loss of original income, the government would lose 2.7 billion euros of income tax revenue and 5.9 billion euros of social security contributions (including both employer and employee contributions).
-Despite additional 7.6 billion euros of transfers (i.e. Wage Supplementation Scheme and lump sum transfers), the loss of disposable income for the families affects by the economic shutdown is around 8 billion euros or 12% of the observed disposable income before the shock.
+Overall, the shutdown imposed by the government would imply a loss of original income of around 20 billion euros, representing 1.1% of GDP and around 33% of observed original income before the shutdown.
+With such a loss of original income, the government would lose

+2.7 billion euros of income tax revenue and 5.9 billion euros of social security contributions (including both employer and employee contributions).
+Regardless additional 7.6 billion euros of transfers (i.e. Wage Supplementation Scheme and lump sum transfers), the loss of disposable income for the families affects by the economic shutdown is around 8 billion euros or 12% of the observed disposable income before the shock.

-Income source billion euros % of annual GDP % change
+Income source billion euros % of GDP % change

 Original income -20.2 -1.13 -32.75

 Social security contribution employer -4.0 -0.22 -31.02

 Social security contribution employee -1.9 -0.11 -32.23

 Income tax -2.7 -0.15 -16.38

 Transfers 7.6 0.43 27.39

 Disposable income -7.9 -0.44 -11.86

+Source: EUROMOD I2.0+

 Table 5.
-Income changes due to the economic shutdown
+Income losses due to the economic shutdown